 - Lunch Table: “Enjoying the conference so far?”

 - Coffee Line: “Juicing up for the big keynote?”

 - Bathroom Line: “How are you liking today’s sessions?”

-- Badge Line / Gift Bag Line: “Come to a lot of conferences like this?”
+- Badge Line or the Gift Bag Line: “Come to a lot of conferences like this?”

 - Elevator/Escalator: “Been to this conference before?”

 Once you’re in, you want to stay in.
-So, you’ve just used a Context Come On and it’s going great.
+So, you’ve just used a context come on and it’s going great.
 Here’s how to keep the conversation going.
-These work whether you are standing at a booth or chatting to someone in the bathroom line.
-First, use conference conversation starters:
+These tips work whether you are standing at a booth or chatting with someone in the bathroom line.
+First, use conference-specific conversation starters, such as: